Literature: The Stars Are Cold Toys

 - Shape Shifter Showdown: Pyotr, with a Kualkua inside him, has limited shapeshifting capability.
 He ends up fighting a being called a "metamorph" in the Core, whose shapeshifting ability is much greater.
 Pyotr wins by letting the alien take a bite out of him after turning his blood into poison.
 Interestingly, the inspiration for this move was the film Alien.

 - Snake People: the Dusties, a Weak race, are worm-like and used for mining by the Conclave.
-The Limber Friends (a race "befriended" by the Geometers) are snake-like and have two mouths with sharp teeth (one on each end).
+The Limber Friends (a race "befriended" by the Geometers) are snake-like and have two mouths with sharp teeth (basically, imagine a lamprey with a mouth on either end).